-Wallbridge's first surface exploration drilling program at Fenelon was completed in April of 2017 with results also exceeding expectations and confirming the resource expansion potential.
+Wallbridge's first surface exploration drilling program at Fenelon was completed in April of 2017 with results exceeding expectations and confirming the resource expansion potential.
 1,573 metres were completed with five of nine holes intersecting significant gold.
-Highlights include drill hole FA-17-07 which intersected 7.06 metres of 149.08 g/t gold with a high grade sub-interval of 3.72 metres of 281.30 g/t gold.
-Drilling also demonstrated the continuity of Zone 110, which was not included in the 2016 resource due to insufficient drilling, and discovered at least two new zones close to the existing ramp (see Wallbridge press release dated April 18, 2017).
+Highlights include drill hole FA-17-07 which intersected three mineralized zones, including 7.06 metres of 141.2 g/t gold with a high grade sub-interval of 3.72 metres of 266.27 g/t gold.
+Drilling also demonstrated the continuity of the Tabasco zone (previously named Zone 110), which was not included in the 2016 resource due to insufficient drilling and discovered at least two new zones close to the existing ramp.
 The objective has been to better define the targets for follow-up resource definition drilling from surface and underground early in the mine life.

 Wallbridge's second surface exploration drilling program at Fenelon was completed in July of 2017 with similar very positive results that further expanded the high grade core of the deposit and discovered two new parallel zones.
 3,231 metres were completed with nine of fifteen holes intersecting significant gold.

-Highlights include drill hole FA-17-17 which intersected four mineralized zones including 346.55 g/t gold over 3.06 metres and 21.95 g/t gold (see Wallbridge press release dated September 5, 2017).
+Highlights include drill hole FA-17-17 which intersected four mineralized zones including 311.1 g/t gold over 3.06 metres in the Viper zone and 22.28 g/t gold over 4.45 metres in the newly outlined Habanero zone, as well as drill hole FA-17-19 which intersected 12.29 g/t gold over 6.83 metres also in the Habanero zone.

-On November 9, 2017, Wallbridge announced initial results from its third round of exploration drilling at Fenelon Gold.
-Results for three holes were reported.
-Drill hole FA-17-26 intersected two significant mineralized intervals including 237.81 g/t gold over 7.02 metres from 139.83 metres downhole within the Viper Zone, stepping-out below the previous FA-17-07 and FA-17-17 intersections.
-Drill hole FA-17-27 intersected 122.25 g/t gold over 4.73 metres from 130.12 metres downhole within the Habanero Zone with a higher-grade sub-interval of 362.83 g/t gold over 1.54 metres.
-FA-17-25 intersected two significant mineralized intervals including 4.20 g/t gold over 9.29 metres from 118.04 metres downhole with a higher-grade sub-interval of 7.83 g/t gold over 4.58 metres.
-Results for another six holes are pending.
+On November 9, 2017, Wallbridge announced initial results from its third round of exploration drilling at Fenelon Gold which again expanded the known high grade gold mineralization, especially in the Viper and Habanero zones.
+Drill hole FA-17-26 intersected two significant mineralized intervals including 260.4 g/t gold over 7.02 metres within the Viper Zone, stepping-out below the previous FA-17-07 and FA-17-17 intersections.
+Drill hole FA-17-27 intersected 80.42 g/t gold over 4.73 metres within the Habanero Zone with a higher-grade sub-interval of 238.71 g/t gold over 1.54 metres.
+FA-17-25 intersected two significant mineralized intervals including 4.20 g/t gold over 9.29 metres with a higher-grade sub-interval of 7.83 g/t gold over 4.58 metres.